davidmfoley/node-sfm/README.md

 This tool runs them and remembers which ones have been run, so each one is only fabulously run once.

-All of the scripts are run inside a single transaction.
+Each script is run in a transaction, although this can be disabled for scripts that cannot run inside a transaction.

 If there is an error running migration, the migration process is stopped and all migrations are rolled back.